Heath High School (Kentucky): 1997 shooting

-On approximately 7:14 a.m in December 1, 1997, Fourteen-year old Micheal Carneal, armed with a rifle, shotgun and a Ruger pistol, shot eight students while at a prayer meeting, fatally killing three.
+At approximately 7:14 a.m on December 1, 1997, fourteen-year old Micheal Carneal, armed with a rifle, shotgun and a Ruger pistol, shot eight students while at a prayer meeting, fatally killing three.
 Carneal then surrendered to the principal and was sentenced to life in prison with the possibility of parole after 25 years.

 Athletics

 The school's sports teams, known as the Heath Pirates, competed as members of the Kentucky High School Athletic Association.
 The football, cross country, and track teams competed in enrollment Class 2A (the KHSAA divides schools into enrollment-based classes in those three sports only).
 Teams were also fielded in baseball, basketball, cheerleading, golf, soccer, softball, swimming, tennis, and volleyball.

 State championship titles held by the school's teams include: